 This release contains a bug fix which could cause exceptions in the CLI version while using the volume license library.
 Some stability improvements in iText Core, and the fixing of a couple of performance-related bugs also benefit pdfRender too.

-While there are new features for pdfSweep with this release, we did fix an annoying bug that could cause a NullPointerException for TD and TL operators when analyzing a document stream.
+While there are no new features for pdfSweep with this release, we did fix an annoying bug that could cause a NullPointerException for TD and TL operators when analyzing a document stream.

 Another bug fix in this release: for pdfXFA 2.0.11 we resolved an issue when handling XFA files which contain empty rich text fields.